stefanw/channels-yroom/README.md

     )
     ```

-4. In addition to your webserver with websockets support (e.g. daphne or uvicorn), you need to run a [channels worker](https://channels.readthedocs.io/en/stable/topics/worker.html).
+5. In addition to your webserver with WebSockets support (e.g. daphne or uvicorn), you need to run a [channels worker](https://channels.readthedocs.io/en/stable/topics/worker.html).
 You can run the `yroom` worker implementation that supports graceful shutdown:

     ```sh
     python manage.py yroom